¤, About Us

 - CMA CGM Logistics, for integrated global logistical solutions;

-- intermodal transport solutions around the world, and Greenmodal Transport, in France.
+- intermodal transport solutions around the world, and Greenmodal Transport, in Europe.

 CMA CGM: environmental concerns at the heart of the Group's strategy

 The sustainable development policy, launched several years ago by Jacques Saadé, is central to the CMA CGM Group's decision-making.
-CMA CGM has reduced its CO2 emissions by 36% since 2005 (projection: 50% by 2015).
+CMA CGM has improved its CO2 performance by 40% in 2013 (projection: 50% by 2015).

 There are many reasons for this environmental efficiency: